religious

 235, 237, 267, E2, E8, 195

-Refreshments available at the nearby St Paul's Church
+Refreshments available at the nearby St Paul's Church.
+There is limited disabled access, details can be given on request.

 Around 1810 ‘Egglesfield House’, as it was then known, was acquired by Rev J. Morris D.D. for use as gentlemen’s boarding school.
-In 1839 the house seems to have gone back into domestic use, being acquired by one George Cooper FRCS JP, whose monument can still be seen inside the now derelict St Laurence’s Church in the High Street.
+In 1839 the house seems to have gone back into domestic use, being acquired by one George Cooper FRCS JP, whose monument can still be seen inside St. Lawrence’s Church in the High Street, which is currently being restored.
 On his death in 1877, the house and other properties in the Butts were acquired by a Mr E. S. Willett of Isleworth.

-In 1880 a lease to this property was acquired by Frances Margaret Taylor (in religion, Mother Magdalen), beginning its long association with her order of Catholic sisters, the Poor Servants of the Mother of God, who are the current owners.
+In 1880 a lease to this property was acquired by Venerable Mother Magdalen Taylor, beginning its long association with her order of Catholic sisters, the Poor Servants of the Mother of God, who are the current owners.
 Following the purchase of the house in 1893, various phases of building were carried out by the order in furtherance of its work in Brentford.
 These included the large addition of 1913-14, which involved the demolition of the old west wing of the house; the building of St. Raphael’s care home in 1924; and a new phase of alterations and additions in 1956, including the building of a new infirmary and large chapel.
 Most recently, a major programme of building and refurbishment from 1998-2001 has involved the demolition of the 1950s chapel, and the building of new care home facilities including a smaller chapel in a modern style.
-A memorial garden has recently been added.